-Study 1 replicated the effort moralization effect in the work context, with higher perceived morality in the high-effort actor.
-Contrary to expectations, cooperation satisfaction pointed in the opposite direction, indicating higher satisfaction with the actor who required less effort for the same behavior.
-Surprisingly, no effect on pay deservingness was found.
+Study 1 replicated the replicability of the core effort moralization effect in the work context-and, with higher perceived morality in the high-effort actor.
+Contrary to expectations, cooperation satisfaction pointed in the generalizability of opposite direction, indicating higher satisfaction with the actor who required less effort for the same behavior.
+Surprisingly, no effect in the care context on pay deservingness was found.